vmware-tanzu-labs/cf-mgmt/README.md

   ldap_groups:
     - test_billing_managers_2

+  # added in 0.0.66+ which will allow configuration of a list of saml user email addresses
+  saml_users:
+    - cwashburn@testdomain.com
+    - cwashburn2@testdomain.com
 org-manager:
   # list of ldap users that will be created in cf and given org manager role
   ldap_users: